Quantum-Communication-Group/QMP-SPDZ/README.md

     ```
 3. Build the library:
     ```bash
-    make -j 8 tldr
+    make tldr
     ```
     Note: This command will rename either `OTKeys_014/` or `OTKeys_004/` to `OTKeys/` based on the `KEY_REQUEST_INTERFACE`.
     To change the interface, rename the directory back to its original name.
-4. Compile, for example, the MASCOT executable `mascot-party.x`:
-    ```bash
-    make -j 8 mascot-party.x
-    ```
-5. Create a parties IP file:
+4. Create a parties IP file:

     In this file it is defined the IP, port and SAE ID of each party in the computation, and also an optional PSK per peer.

     The general structure of the file is the following:
    ```